 Volvo XC40 review - MPG, CO2 and Running Costs

-The XC40’s engine line-up comprises state-of-the-art motors, with a wide range of hybrid, petrol and diesel engines.
-So the efficiency figures on the XC40 are respectable for the class, but no better than that.
+The XC40’s engine line-up comprises state-of-the-art motors, with a wide range of electric, hybrid, petrol and diesel engines.
+The efficiency figures on the XC40 are respectable for the class, but no better than that.

-The most frugal XC40 will eventually be the Recharge (available later in 2020) which emits 0g/km.
-Next up is the Recharge hybrid model which emits 41g/km (which is upped to 43g/km in R-Design Pro spec).
-Outside of electrification the most frugal is the diesel D3, in front-wheel-drive and manual-gearbox form.
-It emits 127g/km of CO2, which compares pretty well with, say, the cleanest diesel version of the Audi Q3, although that car is getting pretty old now and isn't at the forefront of fuel-saving tech.
+The cleanest XC40 is the Recharge P8 pure electric which emits 0g/km.
+Next up is the Recharge T5 hybrid model which emits 47g/km (upped to 49g/km in R-Design Pro spec).
+Outside of electrification, the most frugal is the diesel D3 in front-wheel-drive and manual-gearbox form.
+It emits 143g/km of CO2 and is capable of up to 51.4mpg on the combined cycle.

-Volvo is currently on the crest of wave in terms of customer demand, and when you also factor in the strong desirability within the premium SUV market, and it's no surprise that the XC40 has some of the best residual values of any new car on sale, ranging from 55-59 per cent.
+Volvo is currently on the crest of wave in terms of customer demand, and when you also factor in the strong desirability within the premium SUV market, and it's no surprise that the XC40 has some of the best residual values of any new car on sale, ranging from 55-59%.
 In comparison, the BMW X1 has residuals around 10 per cent lower than this.

 In this review